U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xC - Client-Side Attacks/Authentication Relay/Responder/Usage/02 - Responder.md

 Block SMB traffic on the attacker's machine to poison NTLMv2-SSP responses via WebDAV/HTTP.

+> [!NOTE]
-Note: You don't have to block the ports unless you're evading some IDS to identify you for performing MITM poisoning
+> You don't have to block the ports unless you're evading some IDS to identify you for performing MITM poisoning.

 ```
 $ sudo iptables -A INPUT -p udp --dport 137 -j DROP